podium-lib/dev-tool/README.md

-# Podium dev tools
+# Podium Developer Tools

-## 📦 Packages
+This browser extension helps you test and debug your [Podium applications](https://podium-lib.io/).

-This is an npm workspace containing:
+To get started, download the extension:

-- A [browser extension](packages/client/) for developers of Podium applications
+- Chrome web store
-- [@podium/dev-tool](packages/server/), a module that adds APIs to your podlet needed by the browser extension
+- Firefox Add-ons

 ## 🧑‍💻 Development